Taylorism is the Undead Philosophy of Management And It Haunts Us

 Organisational Prompt

 Pick one process in your transformation programme: the approval workflow, the governance review, the training curriculum, the adoption dashboard.
-Ask one question: does this process specify the “what” (the outcome you need) or the “how” (the method people must follow)?
+Ask one question.
+Does this process specify the outcome you need, or the method people must follow?

-Taylor specified the how.
+Taylor specified the method.
 Drucker argued that knowledge workers must define the task themselves.
-If your process prescribes the method, you are managing hands, not heads.
-The specification should describe what is needed and why.
-How the work is done belongs to the people doing it.
-The distance between those two statements and your actual governance framework is the measure of how much Taylor still runs your organisation.
+If your process prescribes the method, you are managing hands rather than heads.
+A specification should say what is needed and why.
+How the work gets done belongs to the people doing it.
+The distance between that sentence and your actual governance framework measures how much Taylor still runs your organisation.

 Further Reading

 Frederick Winslow Taylor, The Principles of Scientific Management (1911).
 The original text.
 Read it to understand what every subsequent management thinker has been arguing against.
-Short, clearly written, and more reasonable than its reputation suggests; which makes its persistence all the more understandable and all the more dangerous.
+Short, clearly written, and more reasonable than its reputation suggests, which makes its persistence both more understandable and more dangerous.

 Harry Braverman, Labor and Monopoly Capital: The Degradation of Work in the Twentieth Century (1974).
-The most influential critique of Taylorism as a system of labour control.
-Essential for understanding why algorithmic management of knowledge work is not merely inefficient but politically consequential.
+The most influential critique of Taylorism as a system of labour control, and essential for seeing why algorithmic management of knowledge work carries political consequences as well as inefficiency.

 W. Edwards Deming, Out of the Crisis (1986).
-Deming’s fourteen points are, among other things, a systematic dismantling of Taylorist assumptions.
-Point by point, he replaces measurement with understanding, inspection with quality at source, and numerical targets with systems thinking.
+Deming’s fourteen points dismantle Taylorist assumptions one at a time.
+He replaces measurement with understanding, inspection with quality at source, and numerical targets with systems thinking.

 I write about the industry and its approach in general.
 None of the opinions or examples in my articles necessarily relate to present or past employers.
 I draw on conversations with many practitioners and all views are my own.